Coast Guarding in Monmouth Beach

 —Ralph Waldo Emerson

-Auchincloss (Yale-educated, Rumson mayor, WW I intelligence officer, and prosperous Wall Street stockbroker) was a congressman with lots of class and connections — back when they made able U.S. Representatives (today in short supply).
+Auchincloss (Yale-educated, Rumson mayor, WW I intelligence officer, and prosperous Wall Street stockbroker) was a congressman with lots of class and connections — back when they made able U.S. Representatives (today in very short supply).

 As the Jersey Shore congressman for 11 terms beginning in 1943, Auchincloss was popular and effective.
-He out-polled Dwight Eisenhower in his NJ district in both of the president’s landslide wins in 1952 and 1956.
+He out-polled Dwight Eisenhower in his NJ district in both of the president’s landslide election wins in 1952 and 1956.

 Thanks to his efforts in Washington and ongoing local pressure, the station was briefly shut but reopened in June 1952.
 The station leader then was Chief Boatswain’s Mate George L. Everingham, (who retired from the USCG and went on to direct maintenance at Monmouth College for 20 years).